Escape to the Chateau: Escape to the Chateau DIY

-Escape to the Chateau DIY follows Dick and Angel giving their tips to other immigrants to France (including British, Dutch, and American expatriates) who are trying to run businesses from châteaux in conditions similar to their own.
+Escape to the Chateau DIY involves Dick and Angel giving their tips to other expatriates in France, who are trying to run businesses from châteaux in conditions similar to their own.
 The series documents various renovations and looks at possibilities for generating profit.
 The show was planned to have four series.
 The initial broadcast was on 9 April 2018, and the third series concluded on 15 November 2019.
-The fourth series commenced broadcasting on 20 March 2020.
+The fourth series commenced broadcasting on 24 March 2020.